GoolaDev/kokice/web/media/README.md

 This is where media (audio and/or video) files go.
-Delete AMADEUS.webm, it is for testing only.